PROFESSIONAL TRAINING YEAR MODULE (FULL-YEAR WORK) - 2021/2

 Formative assessment and feedback

-- To enable you to apply academic knowledge to work activities and processes in practice;
+- Apply academic knowledge to work activities and processes in practice.

-- To enable you to mature through the evaluation of your placement experiences;
+- Enable students to mature through the evaluation of their placement experiences

 C - Cognitive/analytical

 K - Subject knowledge

 P - Professional/Practical skills